INP-attacks/attacks/README.md

 # attacks
 Samples of the attacks presented in our paper.
-These not represent the full flows we demonstrated, but basic implementation of their main parts.
+These not represent the full flows we demonstrated, but basic implementation of their main parts (the HTML pages which the victim's browser receive from evil.com).
 We do not publish here the URLs and technical details of specific vendors, as part of the responsible vulnerability disclosure process.

 ## Attack I - [attack1.html](https://github.com/INP-attacks/attacks/blob/master/attack1.html)